Guide

 1

-Draft — the admin sets up the league, configures rules, and runs the auction.
+Draft — the chairman (or an admin they appoint) sets up the league, configures rules, and runs the auction.

 2